-AP exams are a great way to help set your application apart when you go to apply to college.
+AP exams are a great way to help set your application apart when you apply to college.
 Are you in the process of applying now?
 Are you just starting to strategize your college admissions plan?
-Occam Education and our app, VitaeMe (download here for iOS and Android), is here to help!
-Allow the app to remind you of important deadlines, keep you up to date on your to-dos. and help take the stress out of the application process!
+Occam Education's app, Wend, is here to help!
+Wend can help you keep track of deadlines, prepare for tests, and explore colleges, all for free.
+Download Wend on the App Store today.

 - The University of Washington notes that international first-year students who have completed more advanced curricula such as the A-levels or Advanced Placement / IB diplomas will likely be given priority in admission. ↩

 - The University of Washington’s Advanced Placement (AP) Policies, for example, detail what courses a student can receive credit for with high exam scores. ↩

 - To view the full list of exam score distributions, please consult CollegeBoard’s official 2016 data. ↩